top of page

 What is Casa Paoli ?

-This elegant and stately 19th-century building, located in the scenic city of Ponce, Puerto Rico, is the restored residence of the great Puerto Rican tenor Antonio Paoli, "the tenor of kings and the king of tenors"—in his time, an artist admired around the world.
+This elegant and stately 19th-century building, located in the scenic city of Ponce, Puerto Rico, is the restored residence of the great Puerto Rican tenor, Antonio Paoli, "the tenor of kings and the king of tenors": in his time, an artist admired around the world.

 The historic building is part of the cultural heritage of Puerto Rico and is one of the most important places to visit in the southwestern area of the island.
 It was the birthplace of tenor Antonio Paoli (1871–1946), an artist recognized as the "first Puerto Rican to achieve international recognition in the performing arts" and "one of the most outstanding opera singers of all time."
 Casa Paoli was the artist's home as a child, and the place where he lived with his family until he the age of twelve.

 In 2009, Casa Paoli was accepted into the National Register of Historic Places.
-The restoration and maintenance of this exceptional site has been the arduous work of a small group of citizens proud of the musical and folkloric legacy of their country.
-They have managed to create an impressive cultural center, home to not only several fascinating exhibits, workshops, and public activities, but also replete with historical archives that have formed the basis of numerous important publications on the life and work of noted island artists, as well as the island's musical genres and folklore.
+The restoration and maintenance of this exceptional site has been the arduous work of a small group of citizens proud of the musical and folklore legacy of their country.
+They have managed to create an impressive cultural center, home to not only fascinating exhibits, workshops, and public activities, but also replete with historical archives that have formed the basis of numerous important publications on the life and work of noted island artists, as well as the island's musical genres and folklore.

 Hear a décima sung by troubadour Cándida Colón from Villalba, Puerto Rico, which extols the value and importance of Casa Paoli to Puerto Rican culture.